Primary navigation

 Automations

 You can also combine skills with automations to perform routine tasks such as evaluating errors in your telemetry and submitting fixes or creating reports on recent codebase changes.
+For ongoing work that should stay in one thread, use a thread automation.

 Modes